Shopify/product-reviews-sample-app/docs/checkout-extension-post-purchase.md

 ### Update the `embeddedAppHost` variable

 In the `src/index.js` file the variable `embeddedAppHost` is currently hardcoded.
-This needs to be updated to reflect your own app host, so it can handle API requests from the extension.
+This needs to be updated to reflect the URL that `ngrok` generated.

 ## Register the extension